arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Arkansas Traffic Court Records?

 The most pertinent information required to obtain an Arkansas traffic court record is the full name on the record and the case number for the record.
 The person requesting the record may also need to provide a state-approved and valid form of identification to receive the record.
-Court costs may be applicable when requesting court records, especially if the requestor requires copies of the record.
+Court costs may be applicable when requesting court records, especially if the requester requires copies of the record.

 Are all Traffic Violations Handled the Same Way in Arkansas?